 - Non-resident companies have potentially been liable to UK capital gains tax on the disposal of UK residential property since 1 April 2013 if the property was valued at more than £2 million.
 That threshold has now dropped to just £500,000

-Important note: These tax rules all assume your investment in British property is an investment to generate rental income and with a view to long-term capital growth.
+Important note: These tax rules all assume your investment in British property is an investment management strategy to generate rental income and with a view to long-term capital growth.

 However, if you acquire property with the main aim of realising a gain on its disposal, with or without any development of or improvement to the property, gains made on disposal will normally be treated as income rather than as capital gains and taxed at a much higher rate.

 And never forget the Inheritance Tax risk your estate can incur when you own British property, because from 6 April 2017 neither your country of domicile nor residence NOR the use of an offshore company to hold the property will necessarily protect you from IHT when it comes to UK property assets.

 Net yield is the only thing that matters